Cray-HPE/docs-csm/operations/firmware/FAS_Recipes.md

 >     - This command may produce a large list of errors when talking to BMCs.
 This is expected if the hardware has been partially powered down.
 >     - Verify chassis power is Off.
 >       - `cray capmc get_xname_status create --xnames x[1000-1008]c[0-7]`
->       - If the chassis power is Off, everything else is Off, it is safe to procede.
+>       - If the chassis power is Off, everything else is Off, it is safe to proceed.

 ```json
 {